hukl/rstats/README.md

 # Description

-The ```rstats``` module implements random sampling of the Poisson and exponential distribution.
+The ```rstats``` module implements random sampling of the Poisson (http://en.wikipedia.org/wiki/Poisson_distribution) and exponential distribution (http://en.wikipedia.org/wiki/Exponential_distribution).
 The algorithms are re-implemented from R's native C implementions which themselves are based on the following papers:

 Ahrens, J.H. and Dieter, U. (1982).
 Computer generation of Poisson deviates from modified normal distributions.